 How to find the time: After turning off the light but before your mind starts to wander and take you down a rabbit hole of planning and anxiety of the next day.

 Our daily lives are full – that goes for our minds as much as our schedules.
 In a matter of moments, we can get to a place of peace and calm.
 Daily breathing exercises can increase the body’s ability to counter waves of everyday stress.
 Another health tool to help you get to a calmer place?
-You guessed it: Charlotte’s Web whole-plant hemp extract.
+You guessed it: Charlotte’s Web full-spectrum hemp extract.
 Both our oils and capsules contain a broad range of phytocannabinoids that helps to address everyday stresses.

 So (quite literally), don’t worry, you have the tools to keep calm and carry on.